 It is difficult to say in a few lines what Human Scientists do after their degree as the careers they follow are so varied.
-Past Human Sciences newsletters (which can be borrowed from the office) give a good picture of the range of jobs Human Scientists tend to go for.
-For example: NHS management, banking, journalism, conservation, law, research assistant with Swan Study Centre, post-graduate degree at London School of Hygiene and Tropical Medicine, rural development consultant in West Africa, lecturer in medical anthropology, lecturer in sociology, accountant, editorial staff of O.U.P. journalist with New Scientist, etc. It may sometimes be possible to put you in touch with a Human Scientist doing the kind of work you think you might like.
+Past Human Sciences newsletters, HumSci News (which can be found on the website) give a good picture of the range of jobs Human Scientists tend to go for.
+For example: NHS management, banking, journalism, conservation, law, civil service, post-graduate research, overseas development work, academic careers, accountancy, publishing, etc. It may sometimes be possible to put you in touch with a Human Scientist doing the kind of work you think you might like.